-For some years now, the Astaldi's Board of Directors has decided to avail of the option not to publish the information memoranda required for significant transactions such as mergers, demergers, capital increases through contributions of assets in kind, acquisitions and sales.
-It took this decision as per Article 70.8 and Article 71.1-bis of the Issuer Regulation published by CONSOB.
+For some years now, the parent's board of directors has decided to avail of the option not to publish the information memoranda required for significant transactions such as mergers, demergers, capital increases through contributions of assets in kind, acquisitions and sales.
+It took this decision as per article 70.8 and article 71.1-bis of the Issuer Regulation published by CONSOB.